appsaeed/hello-world-programing/README.md

 <?php
 echo "Hello, I am php programming language!";
 ```
-Step 4: finally the the following command in your terminal to get output of code
+Step 4: Finally the the following command in your terminal to get the output of the code
 ```sh
 php hello.php
 ```